Good Sites for Kids has education sites for children, students, archaeology kids, kid archaeology, kids, parents, teachers, homeschool, and schools.

 The Scythians, who were known as great horsemen and warriors, are portrayed on this gold comb, found in Ukraine and dating to the late 5th to early 4th century B.C..jpg

-Scythian solid gold pectoral (hung down on the chest) 1 Kg/2.54 pounds
+Scythian solid gold pectoral (hung on the chest) 1 Kg/2.54 pounds

 Scythian-Sengileevskoe-Gold-Pectoral.jpg